-The top section of the left navigation bar is specific to each exchange account.
-This section is highlighted by the pink box (on the left).
+The top section of the left navigation bar is specific to each exchange account (highlighted with a green box).
 Every tab in this box only applies to the single exchange account you are viewing at this moment.
 You can see which exchange account you are viewing at any time by looking at the top right corner.
-I have placed a pink box around the drop down menu which will tell you the current exchange you are viewing.
+I have placed a green box around the drop down menu which will tell you the current exchange you are viewing.

 Dashboard - The "Dashboard" tab will only show the portfolio value and assets which are owned on the one exchange account that you are currently viewing (as determined by the dropdown in the top right).

-Allocations - The "Allocations" will only be specific to the current exchange you are viewing.
+Automation - The "Automation" tab is specific for the current exchange you are viewing.

 History - The "History" tab will only show the history for the specific exchange you are currently viewing.

 Social - The "Social" tab will show leaders from every exchange, but you can only follow the leaders that are on the same exchange as the account that is linked (and displayed in the top right corner).